Mount Malindang: Classification

-Malindang has unofficialy historical eruptions but it believed to be in 1822 and is classified as inactive by the Philippine Institute of Volcanology and Seismology.
+Mount Malindang has unofficially historical eruptions but it was believed to be in 1822 and is classified as inactive by the Philippine Institute of Volcanology and Seismology.

 Mount Malindang Natural Park

-Mount Malindang and the whole Malindang Mountain Range alluring qualities come from its waterfalls, crater lake and dense virgin forests which host diverse and rare species of flora and fauna.
+Mount Malindang and the whole Malindang Mountain Range's alluring qualities come from its waterfalls, crater lake and dense virgin forests which host diverse and rare species of flora and fauna.
 On June 19, 1971, the area was proclaimed as Mount Malindang National Park by virtue of Republic Act 6266.
-Under the establishment of National Integrated Protected Areas System (NIPAS) in 1992, the park was reclassified and was renamed as Mount Malindang Range Natural Park on August 2, 2002 through Proclamation No. 228.
+Under the establishment of National Integrated Protected Areas System (NIPAS) in 1992, the park was reclassified and was renamed as Mount Malindang Range Natural Park on August 2, 2002, through Proclamation No. 228.

-The park is encompasses three provinces – Misamis Occidental, Zamboanga del Sur and Zamboanga del Norte – covering an area of 53262 ha of which about 33000 ha or 62% of forest remaining.
+The park encompasses three provinces – Misamis Occidental, Zamboanga del Sur and Zamboanga del Norte – covering an area of 53262 ha of which about 33000 ha or 62% of forest remaining.
 About 20000 ha are cultivated and inhabited by indigenous people mostly the Subanon tribe.

 Fauna

 The national park is known to harbor a rich and unique biodiversity that is yet to be explored.
-The mountain and its outlying areas, some are unexplored, are home to some of the endemic and endangered species in the Philippines, which include:.
+The mountain and its outlying areas, some unexplored, are home to some of the endemic and endangered species in the Philippines, which include:.